isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-android.md

 >[!IMPORTANT]
 >
->With the end of support for Version 4 Mobile SDKs starting in September 1, 2021, Adobe will also  end support for the Media Analytics SDK for Android.
+>With the end of support for Version 4 Mobile SDKs starting September 1, 2021, Adobe will also  end support for the Media Analytics SDK for Android.
 For additional information, see [Media Analytics SDK End-of-Support FAQs](/help/sdk-implement/end-of-support-faqs.md).

 ## Prerequisites